tonethar/IGME-330-Fall-2019/weekly/week-06A-notes.md

 ## II.
 Writing maintainable code

-- The Audio Visualizer HW code is "not scalable" demo code that should be refactored when used in your Project 1's - let's look at some examples of things we could do:
+- The Audio Visualizer HW code is "not scalable" demo code.
+It should be refactored when used in your Project 1's - let's look at some examples of things we could do:

 ### II-A. Custom `audioGraph` object literal